davelindo/galleryofbabel/README.md

 If no profile is configured, `gobx explore` will fall back to the default author profile for submissions.

+On first run, `gobx explore` will offer an interactive setup to create this file and optionally run GPU calibration if no config exists.
+You can re-run the setup later with `gobx --setup` or `gobx explore --setup`.

 ## Usage

 ### 1. Exploration (Mining)